saguijs/sagui/README.md

 # Sagui

 Sagui is my attempt in gathering the **best practices** I've been applying in developing **Single Page Applications**.
-It provides a foundation of base build support to create complex web applications.
+It provides a foundation of build support to create complex web applications.

 It is completely **framework agnostic**, so you could use it to build Angular, Backbone, React or (name your framework of choice) applications.

 The only assumptions it makes are:

- * You are building a Single Page Application;
  * That you will be using [RequireJS](http://requirejs.org) to build modular JavaScript code;
  * Write tests with [Jasmine](http://jasmine.github.io/1.3/introduction.html);
  * Manage your dependencies with [Bower](http://bower.io);